efwoods/tf-cert/Chapter2.md

 ## Demystifying Machine Learning
 Machine Learning Models are initially untrained.
 There are three types of methods to train them:
 - Supervised Learning: Data used to train the machine learning system is pre-labeled
-- Unsupervised Learning: Training using unstructured data
+- Unsupervised Learning: Training using unstructured/unlabeled data
 - Reinforcement Learning: Strengthens actions that return a reward.
 Weakens connections that return a punishment.